 …his actual films have outlasted the gimmicks that he used to promote them.

 Castle was undoubtedly a one-of-a-kind showman.
 Notable filmmakers, including John Waters and Joe Dante, have cited Castle as a major influence on their work.
-What’s particularly interesting about Castle’s legacy is that, in many ways, his actual films have outlasted the gimmicks that he used to promote them.
-While The House on Haunted Hill, The Tingler, and 13 Ghosts are all clearly B-films, they’ve still retained much of their charm for audiences.
-To date, two of these films have been remade by Hollywood with diminished returns.
-There’s a clear love for the genre in each of his movies that’s often missing in big-studio horror films.
+What’s particularly interesting about Castle’s legacy is that many of movies have outlasted their promotional gimmicks.
+While The House on Haunted Hill, The Tingler, and 13 Ghosts are B-films, audiences are still charmed by them.
+To date, Hollywood has remade two of these movies with diminished returns.
+Arguably, what these bigremakes missed was Castle’s clear love for the genre in each of his movies that’s often missing in big-studio horror films.
 So a Happy ‘Belated’ Birthday to a true innovator – William Castle.